dougfinn/KKH-Speech/README.md

    - Repeat steps above for the McDonald's scene to ensure consistent setup.

 ## During Play
-- Press Grab Button to turn on microphone and interact with the AI.
+- Press Grab Button in Meta Quest 3/3s controller to turn on microphone and interact with the AI.